-Internal Revenue Code Section 162(m) provides that we may not deduct in any taxable year compensation in excess of \$1 million paid in that year to our chief executive officer and our other three most highly compensated executive three-year period.
-The payout in respect of performance shares granted in December 2010, December 2011, and December 2012 will be made in shares of our common stock or cash, and will range from zero to 200% of the target number of shares awarded based on our total shareowner return compared to the performance of companies in the S&P 500 Index over a three-year period.
-The payouts will be at zero, the target amount and the maximum amount if our total shareowner return is equal to or less than the 30th percentile, equal to the 60th percentile and equal to or greater than the 75th percentile of the total shareowner return of companies in the S&P 500 Index, respectively, over the applicable three-year period.
+Performance shares are designed to reward management for our relative performance compared to the companies in the S&P 500 Index over a three-year period.
+The payouts in respect of performance shares granted in December 2011, December 2012, and December 2013 will be made in shares of our common stock or cash, and will range from zero to 200% of the target number of shares awarded based on our total shareowner return compared to the performance of companies in the S&P 500 Index over a three-year period.
+The payouts will be at zero, the target amount and the maximum amount if our total shareowner return is equal to or less than the 30 th percentile, equal to the 60 th percentile and equal to or greater than the 75 th percentile of the total shareowner return of companies in the S&P 500 Index.
 The number of shares earned will be interpolated for results between those percentiles.
 If performance shares are earned but total shareowner return is negative, the amount of shares earned will be reduced by 50%.

-For the performance period from October 1, 2009 to September 30, 2012, our total shareowner return (TSR) was at the 71st percentile of the companies in the S&P 500 Index, resulting in 173% of the target number of performance shares being earned for that performance period.
-The starting price for this performance period of \$42.95 was based on the 20-day average trading price prior to October 1, 2009 and the ending price of \$71.03 was based on the 20-day average trading price determined that the performance shares would be paid to participants in shares of Rockwell Automation common stock.
+For the performance period from October 1, 2010 to September 30, 2013, our total shareowner return (TSR) was at the 72 nd percentile of the companies in the S&P 500 Index, resulting in 180% of the target number of performance shares being earned for that performance period.
+The starting price for this performance period of \$59.20 was based on the 20-day average trading price prior to October 1, 2010 and the ending price of \$104.93 was based on the 20-day average trading price prior to October 1, 2013.
+The Committee determined that the performance shares would be paid to participants in shares of Rockwell Automation common stock.